University of York, UK

 ACM-W UK Professional Chapter

 poonam.yadav [at] york.ac.uk

 p.yadav [at] acm.org

 Department of Computer Science

 The PhD work was focused on Design of Wireless communication stack for Event-driven applications, especially for low-power embedded systems.
-It is an interdisciplinary research area involves background knowledge of embedded system design, communication systems, and software engineering.
+It is an interdisciplinary research area involves background knowledge of embedded system design, communication systems, and software engineering and bio-inspired computing.

-In brief, her research interests include IoT and Wireless Networks, Machine Leaning (TinyML/UltraML), Citizen Science, Complex and Dynamical Systems.
+In brief, my research interests include IoT and Wireless Networks, Machine Leaning (TinyML/UltraML), Citizen Science, Complex and Dynamical Systems.